Deck is a modern general-purpose programming language. It features:

 Numbers

-from literals and by arithmetic operations.
+represent numbers.
+Instances are created by the parser from literals and by arithmetic operations.
 Numbers are immutable.

 Note: Number is just a wrapper around Perl numbers, which is not really ideal.
 The long term plan is for there to be several numeric classes with arithmetic operations smart enough to convert between them as necessary.